devpack/mayhem-py/README.md

 # mayhem-py

 Python version of the classic Amiga game Mayhem.
+Added support for online gaming (see server.py).

-Try the HTML version on: https://devpack.github.io/mayhem-html5
+Try the HTML version on: https://devpack.github.io/mayhem-html5 or https://devpack.itch.io/mayhem

 ----